silkapp/rest/tutorial.md

 the code.
 In addition to the configuration, you pass a name used for the generated API object in e.g. Javascript, and the actual API code.

-When running your generetion executable, you can now pass several flags:
+When running your generation executable, you can now pass several flags:

 ```
   -d URLROOT   --documentation=URLROOT  Generate API documentation, available under the provided URL root.